Bonnie Stern Food News

 Don't Worry, Just Cook

-Bonnie's new cookbook, written with her daughter Anna Rupert (who has, in fact, been in the kitchen cooking beside Bonnie her whole life!).
+Bonnie's new cookbook, written with her daughter Anna Rupert, who, although has a healthcare related career of her own, has in fact, been in the kitchen cooking beside Bonnie her whole life.
 Bonnie and Anna are here to help cooks of all experience foster comfort and connection through food.

 Published by Appetite by Random House of Canada, 2022, 293 pages, hardcover.